Koosjuh/TeamPurple/Website/DRAFT/token_protection_readiness_blog.md

     weight: 10
 ---

-# Preparing for Microsoft Entra Token Protection Enforcement with Sentinel
+# Preparing for Microsoft Entra Token Protection Enforcement

 ## Making Token Replay Risk Visible

----

-One of the more interesting developments in Microsoft Entra ID over the last period is Token Protection.
 Most organizations already focus heavily on MFA, compliant devices and Conditional Access, but token replay remains one of those areas that is often not operationalized or even measured properly.

 That creates a visibility gap.

 A user can successfully complete MFA, use a compliant device and still have a token replayed under certain circumstances.
-This is exactly where Token Protection comes in.
+This is where Token Protection comes into play.
 Microsoft Entra attempts to cryptographically bind sign-in session tokens to a device so stolen tokens cannot simply be replayed elsewhere.

 The important part here is not just enforcement.
-The real challenge is understanding whether your environment is even ready for it.
+This is all good however you should asses if your environment is even ready for it.

-This is where Sentinel and sign-in telemetry become extremely valuable.
+This is where Sentinel and sign-in telemetry can be used.

-Microsoft already exposes Token Protection telemetry in `SigninLogs`, which means organizations can start assessing readiness long before they enforce anything through Conditional Access.
+Microsoft already exposes Token Protection telemetry in `SigninLogs`, which means organizations can start assessing readiness before they enforce anything through Conditional Access, which you should still do (report-only, however we will go through everything!).

 Microsoft documentation:
 https://learn.microsoft.com/en-us/entra/identity/devices/protecting-tokens-microsoft-entra-id

-## Why This Matters
+## MFA is good, manditory even however it's not the whole picture

 A lot of organizations assume:

-- MFA solves token theft
+- MFA makes all sign ins 100% safe
 - compliant devices solve replay attacks
 - Conditional Access is enough